dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Can I update to macOS betas?

+OCLP patch development and testing happens at the beta phase in order to target a stable release, as such it is impossible for OCLP to support betas properly and previous versions may be incompatible.
+Only install a beta if you know what you're doing, have your expectations in check and don't mind having to fully reset to recover your system.

-If you are feeling brave and don't mind having to possibly recover your system.
-However, be advised that no help will be given in situations where a beta was installed.
+Be advised that no help will be given in situations where a beta was installed.

 ## Can I downgrade macOS while keeping data?